Leopold Aschenbrenner

 The series framed AI progress as an industrial and strategic process, not only a software trend.
 Its chapters moved from scaling and AGI timelines to intelligence explosion, trillion-dollar clusters, lab security, superalignment, U.S.-China competition, and a possible state-led AI project.

 The essay became influential because it gave Silicon Valley, policy circles, investors, and AI-safety communities a single readable synthesis of a hard-takeoff-adjacent worldview.
 Supporters treated it as a clear strategic map.
 Critics argued that it relied too heavily on extrapolation, insider culture, speculative timelines, and a militarized framing of AI development.
-Either way, it became part of the shared vocabulary for late-2020s AI debate.
+Aschenbrenner's introduction says the series is based on publicly available information, his own ideas, general field knowledge, and "SF-gossip," which is itself a useful source-discipline warning.
+The responsible use of the essay is as a scenario bundle and dated forecast, not as proof that any particular threshold will be crossed on schedule.

 Security and State Competition